jsx-eslint/eslint-plugin-react/docs/rules/jsx-key.md

 ### `checkKeyMustBeforeSpread` (default: `false`)

 When `true` the rule will check if key prop after spread to avoid [createElement fallback](https://github.com/facebook/react/issues/20031#issuecomment-710346866).

-The following patterns are considered warnings:
+Examples of **incorrect** code for this rule:

 ```jsx
 <span {...spread} key={"key-after-spread"} />;